-multiply: allows to have two or more child elements one type List of Reals or Real.
+multiply: allows to have two or more child elements of type List of Reals or Real.
 All child elements of type List of Reals must have the same lengths.
 All child elements of type Real must be constant.
 The resulting list is obtained by multiplying the corresponding components of the child lists and multiplying the resulting list with each real.
 It has the unit corresponding to the product of units of all children.